tsensei/OverTheWire-Bandit-Walkthrough/README.md

     password : bandit0
 </pre>

-The root directory has a readme file, which contains the password for the next level.<br>
+**The root directory has a readme file, which contains the password for the next level.**

 We can list all the files & directory using this command:

 <pre>